 So I performed a bit of scambaiting and the idiot fell for it with this reaction:

-It was not in the slightest bit surprising to see the difference between the original scam letter and the response from the scammer, complete with terrible uneducated African nativespeak.
+It was not in the slightest bit surprising to see the difference between the original scam letter and the response from the scammer, complete with terrible uneducated African Pidgin English (APE).
 What was funny was his threat to report me to the FBI.
 Imagine that - a scammer reporting somebody who baits him.
 So I baited him some more and this is what came back in his crappy uneducated English.

 Unfortunately, this scammer was quite correct.
 African scammers will keep duping gullible fools on the Internet and there are plenty of those gullible fools out there, just ripe for the taking.
 No matter how often people are warned, the prevalent human nature is greed and there will always be enough people who will think that some African will transfer millions of dollars to them in exchange for that teensy-weensy up-front payment or that they have found true love in a Nigerian toy-boy who needs money to fly to meet them or who needs money to pay of a non-existent debt.

 There are many variations on the above scams, but they have one thing in common - they are all scams.
-Whenever you get such scam emails - delete them on the spot or if you are confident and want to have some fun that will only cost you some time, engage in some scambaiting and screw with these bastards.
+Whenever you get such scam emails - delete them on the spot or if you are confident and want to have some fun that will only cost you some time, engage in some scambaiting and screw with the heads of these bastards.

 I really wonder about the extent of the utter stupidity and ignorance of people.
 Imagine receiving an email with the following nonsense in it.